VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 04-18
+    for Setting notifications, need to install the following dependencies: npm i expo-server-sdk

 ### 04-17
     1- Import & Use expo-random and expo-crypto to generate and hash for Apple sign-in